hashadex/Py93/README.md

 To install Py93 to your Windows 93 computer, just create `Py93` folder in `/a/`, then paste this repository to `Py93` folder.
 See `installguide.md` for more detailed guide.
 -->
 ## Quick-start guide
-1. Clone this repository to your computer.
+1. Download release archive from the [releases page](https://github.com/hasha2982/Py93/releases) and extract it to your computer.
 2. Create `Py93` folder in `/a/`.
-3. Move the repository from your computer to `/a/Py93/`.
+3. Move the extracted archive from your computer to `/a/Py93/`.
 4. Move `helper.js` from `/a/Py93` to `/a/boot/`.
 5. Reboot.